Berlin (band): Dissolution and re-formation

-Berlin officially disbanded in 1987, partly due to the lack of success of their album Count Three & Pray and because of personal disagreements over the single "Take My Breath Away".
+Berlin officially disbanded in 1987, because of both the lack of success of their album Count Three & Pray and personal disagreements over the single "Take My Breath Away".
 Nunn viewed it as a fresh new song that allowed the band to perform globally, while others disliked it as it had not been written or composed by any of them.
 Later, after the release of the 1991 solo album Moment of Truth, Nunn retained the legal rights to usage of the band's name after legal wranglings with the founding member of the group, John Crawford.
-Drummer Rob Brill and John Crawford formed the alternative hard rock trio, The Big F, along with guitarist Mark Chrisrtian.
-They released two studio albums (Self-Titled and Is).
+Drummer Rob Brill and John Crawford formed the alternative hard rock trio, The Big F, along with guitarist Mark Christian.
+They released two studio albums (The Big F and Is).
 Nunn recreated Berlin, with a new lineup of musicians, in 1997.
-In 1999, Berlin opened for the Go-Go's on their West Coast reunion tour.
+In 1999, Berlin opened for The Go-Go's on their West Coast reunion tour.